acromarti01/readme-generator-repo/README.md

 ## Description

-the project allows the user to dynamically create a README
+The project allows the user to dynamically generate a README

 ## Table of Contents